jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Webcam Functionality
 - The webcam does work, though it needs to be activated using the keyboard shortcut of Function + F6.
 I found this is a little sketchy as it didn't work if I needed it in the browser unless I already had the webcam active in Photo Booth after using the shortcut.

+### Screen Brightness
+- Screen brightness still isn't working, but I do now have a control.
+It appeared after I followed these steps in [this forum post](https://www.tonymacx86.com/threads/solved-black-screen-after-upgrade-to-high-sierra.237050/page-2#post-1633911).

 ## Useful Resource Links
 - Successful GL72M 7RDX Sierra build - https://www.tonymacx86.com/threads/msi-gl72m-7rdx-sierra-10-12-6-succes.236359/
 - Sleep/wake for HD 630? - https://www.reddit.com/r/hackintosh/comments/9fsf18/should_i_be_able_to_achieve_sleepwake_intel_hd/

+### Keyboard Usage Notes
+- The brightness controls seem to be similar to where they'd appear on a Mac keyboard, using the scroll lock and pause break button.
+Using the function + up/down doesn't seem to do anything
+- Function is mapped to the Option key
+- Windows key is mapped to Function
+- Function + F12 puts the laptop to sleep